 - The Company regularly tests a variety of forecasting models in order to ensure that the UAF forecast is as accurate as possible.
 These models incorporate multiple explanatory variables to model the variability in recorded UAF. - 8.
-To re-estimate the models for the 2015 forecast, the Company included recorded UAF volumes to 2013 and sought to include other driver variables.
-Data collection remains challenging for other explanatory variables.
+To re-estimate the models for the 2016 forecast, the Company included recorded UAF volumes to 2014 and sought to include other driver variables.
 Based on the accuracy results of the various models, two models emerged with the lowest comparable errors.
-The first model is the same regression model that has been in place for a number of years which features the level of unlocked customers as a proxy for the size of the distribution system and an additional dummy variable for 2013 ("Model A").
-The other is based on a trend variable ("Model B").
-The following paragraphs will focus on the results of these two prominent models.
+The first model is the same regression model that has been in place for a number of years which features the level of unlocked customers as a proxy for the size of the distribution system and an additional dummy variable for years with unusually high UAF volumes ("Model A").
+The other model is similar to Model A, except that it is based on a trend variable rather than unlocks.
+The following paragraphs will focus on the results of these two models.

-Filed: 2014-11-28 EB-2014-0276 Exhibit D1 Tab 2 Schedule 3 Page 3 of 8
+Filed: 2015-09-28 EB-2015-0114 Exhibit D1 Tab 2 Schedule 3 Page 3 of 7

 9. Model A relies on the total number of unlocked customers as its primary explanatory variable to proxy for the size of the distribution system.
-The greater the number of customers, the larger the distribution network, the greater the potential for UAF volume, all other things equal.
-The linear equation is specified as follows, where the coefficient for unlocked customers, β1, is positive.
+The greater the number of customers, the larger the distribution network, the greater the potential for UAF volumes, all other things equal.
+The linear equation is specified as follows, where the coefficient for unlocked customers, β_1 , is positive.